Knoticalcosmo/cs102/README.md

-# cs102
+# Website Files
-CSCI 102 repository for class projects
+Files for github to host my site... how did you get here?